GKirima/project-1/README.md

 6. The technical IT staff comprises of 1 architect, 1 technical lead, 5 DevOps engineers, 1
 networking engineer, 1 DBA.

+ Questions
+1. Calculate the overall on-prem cost for the e-commerce architecture.
+State all the assumptions.
+You can omit the costs related to the IT staff. – 20 points
+2. The organization wants to migrate the application to the cloud (Lift and Shift).
+What risks do you anticipate? – 5 points
+3. Calculate the projected cost of the architecture on the cloud. – 15 points
+4. Advanced (Optional)
+a.
+Replace the migrated lift-and-shift application with cloud-native services.
+State all assumptions.
+b.
+Calculate the cost of the resulting final cloud-native architecture.